JeruLuke/Interactive-Image-Segmentation/README.md

 With this being said a human-aided/interactive way is needed to segment images properly.
 This repo uses an open source computer library named OpenCV for the above mentioned purpose.

+## Software and Installation

+I recommend installing the latest version of OpenCV or atleast 3.0.0 or above.

 ## About this repo

 You can find `interactive_segmentation.py` file in the `codes` folder.
 Running this file will open two windows.
 One window containing the image you want to manually segment.
 Another wondow contains the segmented portions of the image.

-If you want to clear what you have done, hit the spacebar.
-Hit lowercase 's' if you want to save the segmented image.
+- If you want to clear what you have done, hit the spacebar.
+- Hit lowercase 's' if you want to save the segmented image and quit.
 Saved images are stored in the `results` folder.
-Press the 'Esc' key if you want to quit the program without saving anything.
+- Press the 'Esc' key if you want to quit the program without saving anything.